A surgical procedure is part of most treatment plans for bladder cancer. Here’s what you need to know.

 Partial or radical cystectomy

-“If the cancer is moving into the muscle of the bladder,” Luckenbaugh said, “then we have to think about removing the bladder.”
-A partial cystectomy removes just part of the bladder, whereas a radical cystectomy removes the whole bladder.
+A “partial cystectomy” removes just part of the bladder.
+A “radical cystectomy” removes the whole bladder.
+Partial cystectomies are very rarely done, because bladder cancer tends to occur in several places at once.
 Depending on the procedure and the type of bladder cancer reconstruction surgery you have, you may need to spend five or more days in the hospital.

 “When we remove the bladder, we end up using a piece of intestine to sew the ureter tubes that normally drain the kidneys,” Luckenbaugh said.
 “A patient’s intestines, as result, can be slow to wake up.”
 After discharge from the hospital, patients should avoid heavy lifting for about six weeks.
 “But I really think most people don’t feel like themselves — like they did before surgery — for almost two months,” Luckenbaugh added.